What are Guardians Angels good for?

 Socrates: so when something negative happens to me, it’s positive?!
 I grant you that my ailments are often bearable and that in the long term, they prove sometimes beneficial but what do you say to those who lose their children?
 That everything is for the best for them?
 For their children?
 And what about terrorists, are they protected by their guardian angels too?
 That does not make sense!

 Aurelius: I will answer you in two ways because your questions are multiple.
-First, if you know you don’t know anything, why worry about your mistakes?
-And how do you know that these are errors?
-As you say, what looks bad one day may turn out to be good the next.
-So accept what is because you do not know what will be.
-Furthermore, there is freedom for the sinner.
-It is essential that everyone can understand why to believe in the superior value of the good.
-The bad guys are those who have not found their guardian angel.
-They don’t let their hearts guide them.
+First, if you know you don’t know anything like you say, why worry about your mistakes?
+And how do you know that these are mistakes?
+You have seen that what one day appears bad can turn out to be good the next.
+You have to trust the world and accept what is because you don’t know why what will be will be.

 Socrates: the one I call my benevolent demon prevents me from making mistakes, but he leaves me free?